Robert B. Charles

-Robert B. Charles (born 1960) is an American lawyer and Republican political figure.
-He was assistant secretary of state at the U.S. State Department's Bureau of International Narcotics and Law Enforcement Affairs from 2003 to 2005.
-He served under Secretary of State Colin Powell.
+Robert Bruce Charles (born 23 August 1960) is an American lawyer and Republican political figure.
+He was assistant secretary of state at the U.S. State Department's Bureau of International Narcotics and Law Enforcement Affairs for eighteen months from October 2003 to March 2005.
+He is a candidate for governor of Maine in the 2026 election.

 Early life and education

-Charles grew up in a small town in Maine.
+Charles grew up in a small town of Wayne, Maine, where his mother Doris was a teacher.
+He married Marina Timascheff in 1988.

-He received a J.D. from Columbia Law School in New York, M.A. in Philosophy, Politics, and Economics (PPE) from Oxford University in England, and A.B. from Dartmouth College in New Hampshire.
+He received a Juris Doctor from Columbia Law School in 1987, a Master of Arts in philosophy, politics, and economics (PPE) from New College, Oxford in 1984, and a Bachelor of Arts from Dartmouth College in 1982.

 Career

-Charles began his career as a law clerk to Judge Robert R. Beezer of the U.S. Court of Appeals for the Ninth Circuit from 1987 to 1988.
-He worked as a litigator in New York and Washington, at Weil Gotshal & Manges and Kramer Levin between 1988 and 1994.
+Charles began his career as a law clerk to Judge Robert Beezer of the U.S. Court of Appeals for the Ninth Circuit from 1987 to 1988.
+He worked as a litigator at Weil Gotshal & Manges in New York City and Kramer Levin in Washington, D.C. between 1988 and 1994.
 From 1992 through early 1993, he worked in the George H. W. Bush White House as a Deputy Associate Director, Office of Domestic Policy.
 Ten years earlier, he had served as a temporary appointee in the first-term Reagan White House during 1981–1983.

 From 1995 through late 1999, Charles was served as Staff Director and Chief Counsel for the Subcommittee on National Security, International Affairs, and Criminal Justice of the House Committee on Government Reform and Oversight under chairmen Bill Zeliff, Dennis Hastert and John Mica.
 He was also senior staffer to the Speaker's Task Force on a Drug-Free America and U.S. House Bi-Partisan Drug Policy Group during this period.

-From 1998 through 2000, he taught courses at Harvard University's Extension School.
+From 1998 through 2000, he taught courses on Government Oversight and Cyberlaw at Harvard University Extension School.